 - NHS support – as mentioned above.
 Talk to your GP regarding a free mobility scooter.

-- Charitable support – contact charities working with your condition directly to ask if they can help.
+- Charity support – contact charities working with your condition directly to ask if they can help.

 - Leasing – rather than buy a mobility scooter outright, consider renting or leasing one as you need it.

-- Financing and loans – there are many ways to spread the payment costs, from financing deals offered by vendors to a loan from your bank.
+- Finance and loans – there are many ways to spread the payment costs, from financing deals offered by vendors to a loan from your bank.